staffeng42/awesome-staff-plus-engineering/README.md

 ### Architecture

+- **[Designing Data-Intensive Applications](https://dataintensive.net/)** - 📚 A deep dive into building scalable, maintainable, and robust systems, a key skill for staff engineers.
+- **[Software Architecture Patterns](https://martinfowler.com/)** - 📰 Articles and resources by Martin Fowler on software architecture and design.

 ### Ways of Working

 - [What does a Staff Software Engineer at FAANG Do?](https://www.youtube.com/watch?v=qgKTof6rO2g) - 🎬 Interview of a Staff Software Engineer at Facebook